Uxinnn/RC4_FoodBuddy/README.md

 1. From the Main Menu, click on the Delete button
 2. Your meal sessions will be listed in by the bot as shown below.
 Enter the session number that you want to delete.
 <img src = "/images/ss4.png" title="Screenshot after clicking on the Delete Button">
-3. Your meal session will now be deleted.
-Verify it in the telegram bot channel.
+3. Verify that your meal session is deleted successfully in the telegram bot channel.